Hindi blogosphere

-The Hindi blogosphere refers to web blogs and posts in the Hindi language originating from India, usually the Hindi Belt.
-This forms a significant segment of the broader Indian blogosphere.

 History

-Alok Kumar is recognized as the pioneer of Hindi blogging.
-His blog नौ दौ ग्यारह (literally: nine two eleven) was the first known Hindi blog.
-He introduced the term Chittha (चिट्ठा) for blog.
-This term was quickly adopted by other bloggers and later became the standard Hindi term for blog.
-Because of the difficulties involved in typing Hindi script, very few people used blogs.
-However, as the availability of Hindi typing tools increased, the number of Hindi bloggers began to grow.
+The first recorded Hindi blog, नौ दौ ग्यारह (Nine Two Eleven), was established by Alok Kumar, who coined the term Chittha (चिट्ठा) to describe the medium.
+The term was subsequently adopted by the community and became the standard Hindi designation for a blog.
+Initially, blog use was limited due to the difficulties involved in typing Hindi script.
+However, as the availability of Hindi typing tools became more widely available, the number of Hindi bloggers began to increase.

-From 2007, the number of Hindi blogs increased rapidly.
-This was due to the advent of Indic Unicode support in various blogging services, the introduction of new Hindi typing tools like Google Indic Transliteration tool in Blogger, and the promotion of Hindi blogging by mainstream media.
+Since 2007, the number of Hindi blogs has rapidly increased.
+This was due to the advent of Indic Unicode support in various blogging services, the introduction of new Hindi typing tools such as the Google Indic Transliteration tool in Blogger, and the promotion of Hindi blogging by mainstream media.

 Women in Hindi blogging

-Women have played a significant role in the Hindi blogging community.
-By April 2013, the Hindi blogosphere comprised over 50,000 blogs, with approximately 25% (12,500) authored by female bloggers.
+By April 2013, the Hindi blogosphere comprised over 50,000 blogs, with approximately 25% (12,500) authored by women bloggers.

 Types of blogs

 In the early stages, most Hindi blogs were personal in nature, with only a limited number focused on specific topics and interests.
-As of 2007, the number of Hindi blogs increased rapidly, and blogs began covering various topics such as cinema, technology, science, hobbies, and photography.
-In 2010, The Wall Street Journal started a Hindi blog called India Real Time, that subsequently ended in 2017, which covered news, sports, Bollywood, politics, and business.
+By 2007, blogs began covering other topics such as cinema, technology, science, hobbies, and photography.
+In 2010, The Wall Street Journal started a Hindi blog called India Real Time, which later ended in 2017.
+It covered news, sports, Bollywood, politics, and business.